Billy Wimsatt, Founder & Executive Director

 Santa Fe resident Jim Gollin sits on far too many boards but can’t stop saying yes to opportunities to build a better world.
 Educated at Princeton, Johns Hopkins, and then in Italy, France and Japan, Jim worked in think tanks and as an investment banker before helping found or manage dozens of non-profits and foundations, from Rainforest Action Network and Drug Policy Alliance to Threshold and Angelica Foundations.
 He is active in political philanthropy in New Mexico and nationally through the Democracy Alliance.

-Victor Stone, Product and Technology Lead
+Victor Stone, Technology Lead

 Victor is a digital consultant and strategist specializing in helping startups and non-profits make huge impact in digital spaces.
 He has spoken at events and conferences all around the world about technology, digital rights and freedoms.
 Victor is also an educator, journalist and popular published columnist and is currently authoring a book entitled “Normalize Love” due for release in late 2017.